0xmoei/Hyperbolic-GPU/README.md

 * 5- By clicking on your gpu instance, if gives you a SSH command to connect to your GPU terminal.
 * 5- Add this flag: `-L 3000:localhost:3000` in front of your Hyperbolic's SSH command, this will allow you to access to port 3000 on your local system.

-# Connect to GPU server using SSH Command
+# Step 4.
+Connect to GPU server using SSH Command
 * You must get a command like this. it's hyperbolic's ssh command for example
 ```
 ssh ubuntu@xxxxxx.hyperbolic.xyz -p 312452